milicmil/KCNI_summer_school_day1/Tractor_tut_full.md

 **DOWNLOAD URL**
 The example dataset is found on the following link [example dataset](https://github.com/Atkinson-Lab/Tractor-tutorial/blob/main/tutorial-data.zip) that you may analyze to follow along with this tutorial.

-save and unzip the data in a folder in your scratch space called **tutorial_data**.
+Save and unzip the data in a folder in your scratch space called **tutorial_data**.

 #### Obtaining tutorial dataset, Option 2, using a google drive link

 in order to download the data using google drive, we will use the python package **gdown**.
-First you will need to load python using this command `module load python/3.8.5` and then install gdown using `pip install -user gdown`.
+First you will need to load python using this command `module load python/3.8.5` and then install gdown using `pip install gdown`.

 When gdown is installed, make a python file using nano `nano download_data.py` and copy the following code below into it.